-CIPD accreditation is also a feature of the University of Sheffield's MSc Human Resource Management, which covers topics such as industrial relations and strategic management.
+CIPD accreditation is also a feature of The University of Sheffield's one-year full-time MSc Human Resource Management with CIPD Pathway, which covers topics such as industrial relations, employee performance management and strategic management.

-'The MSc HRM at Sheffield enables students to critically understand contemporary issues and problems in their organisational, strategic and international contexts,' explains Professor Jason Heyes, programme director.
+'The MSc HRM at Sheffield enables students to critically understand contemporary issues and problems in their organisational, strategic and international contexts,' explains Professor Jason Heyes, chair in employment relations at Sheffield University Management School.
 'It aims to provide a personal, academic and professional developmental experience relevant to those who wish to pursue a career in HRM.'

-'If you want to build practical skills that are relevant to HR, it's important to do some work experience to complement your postgraduate degree,' suggests Sarah Koppen, career development executive at CIPD.
+'If you want to build practical skills that are relevant to HR, it's important to do some work experience to complement your postgraduate degree,' suggests Sarah Koppen, career and CPD lead at CIPD.
 'Ideally this would be in an HR department, but any office or administrative role will be useful experience.'

-Once you've got your degree and the experience to go with it, you could enter management or trainee positions in organisations ranging from multinational corporations to public sector bodies.
-However, you would also be well-placed to move into other areas of management or even embark on a PhD.
+Once you've got your HR management degree and the experience to go with it, you could enter management or trainee positions in organisations ranging from multinational corporations to public sector bodies.
+However, you would also be well-placed to move into other areas of management or even embark on a PhD in HRM.

 'I've recently been promoted,' says Rebecca, who submitted her work on line managers' development to the CIPD People Management Awards and was shortlisted for the prestigious Michael Kelly Outstanding Student of the Year (Advanced Level).
 'This is in no small part down to the knowledge I gained on the postgraduate course.'

 You can explore this further at what can I do with my degree in HRM?